-WEST BLOOMFIELD, Mich. - West Bloomfield police officer Patrick O'Rourke's mother has countless memories of her son who was killed Sunday when shots were fired outside a home on Forest Edge Lane.
+WEST BLOOMFIELD, Mich. -killed Sunday when shots were fired outside a home on Forest Edge Lane.

 Of all the memories, Arlene O'Rourke's favorite is about her son's final family vacation -- the final memories her four grandchildren will have of their father.